 Habilitative Services and devices help a person keep, learn or improve the skills and functions required for daily living.
 Such functions may include eating and bathing.
-The Plan covers Habilitative Services such as Physical and Occupational Therapy (in-office & Telehealth); speech-language pathology; and other services for people with disabilities.
+The Plan covers Habilitative Services such as physical and occupational therapy, speech-language pathology, and other services for people with disabilities.